j-s-ashley/cz-2025-summer-minutes/council1.md

 Current Bylaw: “There is one health manager.”

 q - How will the hour work?

 a - Tavi will decline the hour since Tavi is already getting 5

 q - Is this permanent?

 a - No, exception for this summer

-q - Comment: uncomfortable with anyone doing something without compensation, bad precedent a - We're doing this because we both want to.
+q - Comment: uncomfortable with anyone doing something without compensation, bad precedent

+a - We're doing this because we both want to.

-q - Comment: as written, not explicitly saying that someone will not be compensated, but later notes in workshift saying that less than 1 hour increments will not be used a - self-answer
+q - Comment: as written, not explicitly saying that someone will not be compensated, but later notes in workshift saying that less than 1 hour increments will not be used

+a - self-answer

-q - Comment: same as just having no motion and just helping out a - Truly, agreed, will see what Tavi thinks
+q - Comment: same as just having no motion and just helping out

+a - Truly, agreed, will see what Tavi thinks

-q - Comment: I don't think someone should be working two positions, worried about burn out a - If there's burnout, since there's two, that's something they could work out.
+q - Comment: I don't think someone should be working two positions, worried about burn out

+a - If there's burnout, since there's two, that's something they could work out.

 Moving on to the next motion, not ready for vote.

 Motion to table by (Tavi??).
-Seconded by Elliot.
+Seconded by Elliette.

 Vote by affirmation:
 Passed.

 ## 2 - Workshift Policy

-Elliot and Joseph submitted
+Elliette and Joseph submitted

 Pots will not be a rotating shift because veryone is doing their own dishes.
 No cook shift, either.
-Vacancy policy (if you're gone more than 4 days in a week you only owe 1 horu per day you're here.)
+Vacancy policy (if you're gone more than 4 days in a week you only owe 1 hour per day you're here.)

 Everything will be emailed out.

-Call to question - Nori, seconded - Emmett
+Call to question - Nori, seconded - Emmet

 Motion passed. will be back on the agenda next week for the final vote.